hichamelhady/ConsoElec/Update.md

 Sur le radar chart : la souris et le tooltip sont en conflit : peut-être mettre un offset dans la position du tooltip

-    We didn't get the point !
-But we have changed the position oof the tooltip in order to not to hide the text behind it
+    We didn't get the point!
+But we changed the position of the tooltip in order to not to hide the text behind it

 Replacer le footer en bas de la page